-Iran fires missiles at Iraqi bases in retaliation for U.S. strike on commander
+Iran attacks U.S. forces in Iraq in retaliation for killing of commander

 The Pentagon did not provide reports of casualties in the attack.

-“We are working on initial battle damage assessments,” Pentagon spokesman Jonathan Hoffman said in a statement, adding that the bases targeted were al-Asad air base and another in Erbil, Iraq.
+“We are working on initial battle damage assessments,” Pentagon spokesman Jonathan Hoffman said in a statement, adding the bases targeted were al-Asad air base and another in Erbil, Iraq.

 “As we evaluate the situation and our response, we will take all necessary measures to protect and defend U.S. personnel, partners, and allies in the region.”